 Days of the Week - You can further customize the flight by specifying the day of week that an flight can run.
 You can specify different days of the week or have all the flights run every day.

 When an ad replacement is inserted into your programming, the player will update itself automatically with graphics that are synchronized with the flight audio.
-This feature allows you to schedule a 180x134 gif, jpg, or Flash (swf) file and a matching 468x60 standard sized banner.
+This feature allows you to schedule a 300x250 standard sized banner (gif or jpg).

 Click-through URL - This is the URL that will be used for both the 180x134 and 468x60 graphic.
 When a listener clicks on either graphic, a new browser window will open and display the specified page.